mgoldstein322/book_chooser/README.md

 1. Create acceptance bands based on priority (note that priorities CANNOT be duplicated).
   - For example, the highest priority will 1, so the acceptance band will be 50% of the MAX_INT range of numbers, the next priority level will receive half as much, then half for the next level, and so on.
 The final book will get whatever is left.
 2. A random number MIN_INT to MAX_INT will be computed and compared to the acceptance bands, giving you your book.

+I am making this program to help my girlfriend and myself choose what books we are going to read next.
+It is a work in progress :)